 The following are some of my favorite quotes, proverbs, sayings, and other pithy statements (including some from your's truly).
 There is no intentional order other than grouping quotes from the same source together.
-Note: these quotes do not necessarily represent my personal views (though many do).
+Note: these quotes do not necessarily represent my personal views (though many do) - some are representative of flawed thinking.

 Ask a question and you are a fool for three minutes.
 Do not ask a question and you are a fool for the rest of your life.